VirgilSecurity/virgil-purekit-php/README.md

 Virgil Security has Zero knowledge about a user's `encryptionKey`, because the key is calculated every time when you execute `EnrollAccount` or `VerifyPassword` functions at your server side.

-## Rotate app keys and user record
+## Rotate app keys and user purekitrecord
 There can never be enough security, so you should rotate your sensitive data regularly (about once a week).
-Use this flow to get an `UPDATE_TOKEN` for updating user's `RECORD` in your database and to get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application.
+Use this flow to get an `UPDATE_TOKEN` for updating user's `purekitrecord` in your database and to get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application.

 Also, use this flow in case your database has been COMPROMISED!